 But then you remember your mate, let’s call him Dave, who spent the better part of a month saying, “Guess how much a pint was!
 Just guess!” to anyone who would listen after his long weekend in Oslo.
 Yes Dave.
 The beer was expensive.
 We get it.

-Granted, Scandinavia does have a reputation as being a tad… extortionate.
+Granted, Scandinavia does have a reputation for being a tad… extortionate.
 But that’s not to say that keeping costs low is impossible.
 So before you decide that Prague will be more suited to your beer-budget needs, take a look at these tips on visiting Scandinavia – without breaking the bank.Find flights to Scandinavia

 Forget the hotel and be at one with nature

 If the Nordic countries are known for anything, it’s their undeniably epic scenery.
 Who’d want to miss out on that?
 Save on pricey country hotels and pitch up your tent.
-In Norway and Sweden it is entirely free to camp on public land (and with permission if it’s private) as long as you follow a few ground rules: only staying for a short period, leaving the land as you found it and not pitching your tent up near public buildings.
+In Norway and Sweden, it is entirely free to camp on public land (and with permission if it’s private) as long as you follow a few ground rules: only staying for a short period, leaving the land as you found it and not pitching your tent up near public buildings.

 With Denmark being more populous, this is not the case.
 You’ll need a Camping Card or a Transit Pass for a single night stay and these are available direct from the campsites.
 However, priced at 75-100kr (around a tenner), campsites are still a great budget way to enjoy the great outdoors.